 Lori Nelson Lee

-Lori's children’s book, Hillary's Big Business Adventure, a book that introduces the concept of entrepreneurship to young kids was added to several elementary schools in New York, New Jersey, Maryland, and Ohio among others.
-Her book has appeared on Let's Talk Live (ABC), The 10!
-Show (NBC), CBN News (CBN), Speak Up!
-(CW), Eyewitness News (CBS), The Coffee Shop (ABC), and My Fox DC (Fox).
-It was also featured at the Congressional Black Caucus Author Pavilion, and in Publisher's Weekly (Independent Publishing Edition) and Baker & Taylor’s Books For Growing Minds.
-In February 2017, Lori's publishing company (Nelson Publishing, LLC) was a featured publisher in the popular Just Like Me© book subscription box for children of color.
-In 2015, Lori released her second children's book, Danica Dramatica - Queen Me.
+Lori Nelson Lee is the publisher and author of children’s books that celebrate diversity.
+Her goal has always been to introduce great stories and fun characters that entertain, educate, and empower all children.
+Her first published book, The Adventures of Hillary: Hillary’s Big Business Adventure, gained attention as a book with a powerful female lead that introduces the concept of entrepreneurship to young kids.
+The book was added to several elementary classrooms in New York, New Jersey, Maryland, and Ohio among others.
+Her book has appeared on ABC, NBC, CBN, CW, CBS, and FOX.
+It was also featured several times at the Congressional Black Caucus Author Pavilion, in Publisher's Weekly (Independent Publishing Edition), and Baker & Taylor’s Books For Growing Minds.
+In February 2017, her company Nelson Publishing was a featured publisher in the popular Just Like Me© book subscription box for children of color.
+Since then, Lori has published several additional books, mentored countless aspiring authors, and ghostwritten stories for busy clients.

-Lori's first screenplay won her a spot as a finalist in the 2008 Nickelodeon Writing Fellowship Lab competition, sponsored by the American Black Film Festival.
+Lori's gift for storytelling led her to win a spot as a finalist in a Nickelodeon writing competition, which introduced her to the world of screenwriting and filmmaking.
 Her second project, a 90 second film competition, won the 2009 Allstate Insurance Be Reel Community Voice Film contest (optioned by Burrell Communications for The Root).
-Lori's short films have been finalists and winners in several film competitions.
-Her web series, The Archives has included appearances by Chubb Rock (Hip-Hop Artist), 9th Wonder (Grammy-Nominated Producer), DJ Young Guru (Tour DJ & Engineer for Jay-Z), and actors Omari Hardwick and Cory Hardrict.
+Lori's short films have been finalists and winners in several film competitions and her web series The Archives, hosted by hip-hop artist and husband Tracey Lee, included appearances by hip-hop artist Chubb Rock, Grammy nominated producer 9th Wonder, Grammy award-winning engineer DJ Young Guru, and actors Omari Hardwick and Cory Hardrict.

-She's now in her 2nd season as the Executive Producer and co-host of the popular hip-hop podcast, Married to Hip Hop (Not The Drama) with Tracey Lee, with a list of guests that includes Grammy award-winning Producer Deric 'D-Dot' Angelettie, Grammy-nominated singer Eric Roberson, Hollywood actor Dorian Missick, and rapper/lecturer Gabriel Asheru Benn, best known for writing and performing the theme song for the popular TV series, The Boondocks.
+More recently, Lori was the Executive Producer and co-host of the popular hip-hop podcast, Married to Hip Hop (Not The Drama) with Tracey Lee, a show that combined lifestyle topics, social issues, celebrity news, humor, and of course great music.
+The list of guests included Grammy award-winning producer Deric 'D-Dot' Angelettie, Grammy nominated singer Eric Roberson, actor Dorian Missick, and rapper/lecturer Gabriel Asheru Benn, best known for writing and performing the theme song for the popular TV series, The Boondocks.